mozilla/addon-sdk/packages/addon-kit/docs/tabs.md

 <api name="active">
 @property {Tab}

 The currently active tab in this list.
-This property is read only.
+This property is read-only.

 **Example**